7 Options To Consider If You're Struggling To Pay For Childcare

 Someone that finds an ambitious child sitter may be able to strike a deal with them to provide them with a whole list of families who need sitters if they give you a good price to watch yours.
 This is a great option for those seeking summer child care because college students are looking for work but may not have all the connections.
 Look for someone who is getting an early education degree to ensure they have the love and qualifications to watch your child.

-5. Start A Sitter Business
+5. Start A Small Babysitting Business

 Parents who haven't yet found a job and aren't up for paying for childcare could start their own sitter service for other parents.
 Then, you could stay home, make some money, and help provide a needed service.
 However, some rules differentiate sitting for children from being a daycare and you will want to stay within those terms that differentiate you as a sitter, or have a host of regulations, fines, and inspections fall on you if you want to own a full on daycare.